-Stay calm.
-You should always try to remain calm.
-This is especially true when you are faced with a loss.
+Stay level-headed.
+You should always try to remain calm – this is especially true when you are faced with a loss.
 Maintain a calm disposition and react in accordance with your rules.
 Mentally rehearse your worst-case scenarios so that, if they do occur, you are prepared and can keep a level head.
-Remember that when trading on leverage, your loss can exceed the amount you have deposited.
+Remember that when trading on leverage, your loss can exceed the amount you have deposited on a trade.

 Be patient.
 Emphasis needs to be placed on the importance of patience when trading.
 If you can't find any viable trading opportunities, don’t trade for the sake of it.
-As you get to know a market you may find that knowing when to trade becomes easier.
+As you get to know a market you may find that knowing when to open or close a trade becomes easier.
 Your intuition is something that sharpens as you become more experienced as a trader.

 Be aware of your stress levels.
 Day trading can be stressful as it requires constant attention and motivation.
 You can counter this by taking time to think about your priorities.
 Get some perspective on trading and its place in your life.
 Increased stress levels can have a negative impact on your trading decisions so, if you feel like your stress levels are rising, it's probably a good time to step away.
 You can come back to trading later when you are in the right frame of mind.

 Have a flexible approach.
 When you're trading it's also necessary to be flexible with your positions.
 Market conditions can change rapidly and so you need to be flexible in your approach.
-You need to be ready to adapt to changing market conditions all the time if you want to stay ahead.
+You need to be ready to adapt to changing market conditions, and to alter your trading strategy accordingly.

 Stick to your chosen market and a particular timeframe.
 These are two parameters you can control in an environment that can change very quickly.

 When you are running a particular trade you could write down your reasons for entering it.
-This will help you later when you wish to evaluate your past trades in order to learn from them.
-By keeping good records and writing down precisely why you entered the trade you can increase your learning curve.
+This will help you later as you can evaluate your past trades in order to learn from them.
+By keeping good records and writing down precisely why you entered the trade, you can increase your learning curve.